hubertp/type-debugger-tutorial/us-inference.md

  - What constraint(s) (and on which type parameters) does the typechecker collect while applying `foo` to `new Base1`?
  - Are there any other sources of constraints?
 If yes, name them.
  - What is the inferred type argument for `T` and does it agree with it defined bounds?
 If not, say why.
- - What are the bounds of the type parameter `U` and does it agree with it defined bounds?
+ - What is the inferred type argument for `U` and does it agree with it defined bounds?
 If not, say why.

 #### test02 ####
  - Is it possible to give type argument(s) to `bar` application, that would make the whole application correct?
 If yes, please state them.